-To get rid of centipedes, we recommend an ongoing pest control program that not only eliminate centipedes but protects your home from ants, spiders and other common household bugs.
+To get rid of centipedes, we recommend an ongoing pest control program that not only eliminates centipedes but protects your home from ants, spiders, and other common household bugs.
 At American Pest Solutions, our Pest Guard is the ideal protection for homes in our region.

 To prevent these pests from entering your home, try these tips:

 Sealing any cracks or crevices in your home’s foundation or siding.